 In addition, whether it’s man-made fiber or synthetic fiber, both of them are first made of tow and then cut into staple fibers, so that the tow can also be dyed.
 By this method, the dyeing batch is small and the color phase can be specified at will, the cleaning of a large number of equipment in the two processes of spinning is saved.
 The dyeing of the tows can be padding and dip dyeing, but the application is less.

 2.2.2 top dyeing

-In the process of spinning (cotton mix, carding, drawing, roving, spun yarn) after the dyeing of loose fiber, there will be a small amount of color fibers remaining in the equipment, which will bring inconvenience for the subsequent cleaning work, so there is the top dyeing.
-This process has been mature and applied in wool spinning.
+In the process of spinning (cotton mix, carding, drawing, roving, spun yarn) after the dyeing of loose fiber, there will be a small number of color fibers remaining in the equipment, which will bring inconvenience for the subsequent cleaning work, so there is the top dyeing.
+This process has been matured and applied in wool spinning.
 In recent years, this process has been used in cotton spinning to produce color spinning.

 The top dyeing also belongs to the fiber dyeing before the fiber is spun, and is the same as the purpose of dyeing the loose fiber, in order to obtain a soft color mixing effect.
 The top dyeing can not only get the rich color level of the yarn but also reduce the “Flos Lonicerae” to the minimum.
 The top dyeing is generally used for combing the wool yarn and the wool fabric.

 Yarn dyeing is mainly based on dip dyeing, but also by padding (such as denim warp yarn).
 Yarn dyeing is generally used in yarn-dyed textile fabrics, sweaters, or indirect use of yarns (sewing thread, etc.).
 Yarn-dyed products (woven, knitted, woven) are obtained by dyeing yarn first and then weaving different color warp and weft yarns according to a certain rule.
 The products have a unique style.